Installing the Agent for IBM AIX, Linux x64, and PowerPC 64 LE (Java)

 The Agent consists of two components:

-• A launcher application called ucxjlx6 for x64 and ucxjlpl for PowerPC 64 LE.
+• A launcher application called ucxja64 for AIX, ucxjlx6 for Linux x64 and ucxjlpl for PowerPC 64 LE.

 • A Java archive (the JAR file called ucxjoss.jar)